A voxel-level approach to brain age prediction: A method to assess regional brain aging: Results

-The Wilcoxon-Signed Rank test was performed to assess the performance of the proposed model against other variations (1-output, 2-output) of the model and the baseline. $\alpha$ was set to 0.05 and the Holm-Bonferroni correction was done to account for multiple comparisons.
+The Wilcoxon-Signed Rank test was performed to assess the voxel-level performance of the proposed model against other variations (1-output, 2-output) of the model and the baseline. \nw{Hence, 5 statistical tests were performed, the proposed voxel-level brain age prediction model against each of the models in rows 2-6 of Table \ref{tab:results_main}.} $\alpha$ was set to 0.05 and the Holm-Bonferroni correction was done to account for multiple comparisons.
 All resulting p-values were found to be less than $0.05$, indicating statistical significance.

+\nw{The proposed model was also tested on the CC359 dataset stratified by sex.
+The model performed with a difference of $\sim$ 1.2 year in the voxel-level MAEs on the two test sets.
+The proposed model achieved an MAE of $7.54\pm4.78$ years on the $\text{CC359}_{male}$ test set (n=176) and an MAE of $6.32\pm3.61$ years on the $\text{CC359}_{female}$ test set (n=183). }